astroumd/lmtoy/examples/lmtoy_reduce.md

            b_regions=[[-646,-396],[-196,54]]
            l_regions=[[-396,-196]]

    if they need reset, in particular if multiple lines are present.
-In this case they are ok.
+In this case of M31 they are ok.

-3. You can then safely re-run the series:
+3. After editing the "rc" files, you can now safely re-run the series:

           ./SLpipeline.sh  obsnum=85776
           ./SLpipeline.sh  obsnum=85778
           ./SLpipeline.sh  obsnum=85824

-    as it will re-use the edited *.rc files.
+    as it will re-use "rc" files.

 4. If you think all obsnums are now ok, combine them:

           cd 2018-S1-MU-46
           ../lmtoy_combine.sh obsnum=85776,85778,85824

+   For gridding it will use the first rc file, i.e. lmtoy_85776.rc

    This will create a final smoothed fits cube for inspection

           ds9 Region_J-K_85776_85824.nfs.fits

+   and this should be ready for ADMIT as well.